 Arriving travelers can pick up rental cars from any of the major car rental agencies at the Ground Transportation Center, or hire a taxi or limo service outside of the Concourse B baggage claim area.
 Ride-share companies such as Uber and Lyft meet passengers outside of the A, B, and C ticketing lobby exits on the outer commercial drive.
 Some hotels offer complimentary shuttles for guests, and you can also take a public bus into downtown Memphis.

 The airport's Blue Suede Service is a volunteer group of local retirees who answer passenger questions regarding gates, directions to baggage claim and ground transportation, restroom locations, types of restaurants, etc. You can easily spot them in their navy blue vests, white shirts, and khaki pants.
 Look for the clipboard with the Blue Suede Service logo.

-You can get something to eat at the Memphis airport beginning at 5 a.m. at a variety of fast-casual and bar and grill-style restaurants serving sit-down and to-go meals.
+Restaurants at Memphis airport open at 5 a.m. with a variety of fast-casual and bar and grill-style places serving sit-down and to-go meals.
 You can also access free Wi-Fi throughout the terminals.

 McGhee Tyson Airport (TYS)

 - Pros: Never crowded

 - Cons: Limited flights

 - Distance to Downtown Knoxville: A 20-minute taxi will cost about $35.
 There are no public transportation options.